Technical Committee (TC) Process

 A TC may clarify its Charter only for the purpose of removing ambiguity or for narrowing the scope of the topic defined by the Charter.
-The TC may not broaden or otherwise change its scope of the topic of work.
 The list of deliverables may be expanded only if the new deliverables are within the scope of the topic.

 In order to expand the scope of a TC, it must be rechartered.
 The TC shall retain the same name, all email lists and archives, web pages, etc. Contributions made to the TC under the prior charter must be recontributed to be used under the revised charter.

 Approval for rechartering shall require a Special Majority Vote of the TC.

 Rechartering shall not change the TC name nor the IPR Mode of the TC.
 If a different name or IPR Mode is desired then a new TC (with a unique name) must be formed and the normal rules for creating a new TC apply (see 1.2 TC Formation).